h4de5/docker-godot-3-build-and-run/README.md

 ## Examples
 Run command to temporary build container and run your godot game within a headless server:

-`docker run --rm -it -p 8910 -v `pwd`:/root/workspace/game/ h4de5/docker-
+> docker run --rm -it -p 8910 -v `pwd`:/root/workspace/game/ h4de5/docker-godot-3-build-and-run:latest /root/workspace/build-scripts/build-run-game.sh <path-to-server.tscn>
-godot-3-build-and-run:latest /root/workspace/build-scripts/build-run-game.sh <path-to-server.tscn>`

 Run command to export your game to windows/linux/javascript - binaries will be placed in /bin/ directory:

-`docker run --rm -it -v `pwd`:/root/workspace/game/ h4de5/docker- godot-3-build-and-run:latest /root/workspace/build-scripts/build-game.sh <name-your-game>`
+> docker run --rm -it -v `pwd`:/root/workspace/game/ h4de5/docker-godot-3-build-and-run:latest /root/workspace/build-scripts/build-game.sh <name-your-game>

 For more information please see help (-h) for each script.